CantusCN-2

 MIDI output and channels

-The live MIDI feed (out) and the exported MIDI file use the same layout.
-The file is a Format 1 SMF with five tracks, and each part sits on a fixed channel.
+The live MIDI feed (out) and the exported MIDI file use the same layout, so what you route live is what you get on export.
+The file is a Format 1 SMF, with a conductor track plus one track per sounding part, and each part sits on a fixed channel.
+The same channels are shown beside the names in the Mix panel and on the transport mutes.
 Channels are written below the way a DAW shows them, 1 to 16.

 ConductorNo channel.
 This track carries only the tempo and time-signature changes, so it sends no notes.

-Each of the three pitched parts also sends a Program Change at the start that selects the General MIDI patch matching the sound you chose for it, so the harmony, bass, and melody timbres carry through.
-The drum part addresses standard channel-10 percussion keys rather than a patch.
-Because the drums are fixed to channel 10, any instrument you feed will treat that channel as percussion; the other three are ordinary melodic channels you can reassign freely on the receiving end.
+Melody, harmony, and bass each send a Program Change at the start that selects the General MIDI patch matching the sound you chose, so those timbres carry through.
+The drum part addresses standard channel-10 percussion keys rather than a patch, so any instrument you feed treats channel 10 as percussion; the melodic channels you can reassign freely on the receiving end.
+The process layer goes out on channel 4 for you to point at whatever instrument you like.

 Live and background